Rubanenko/NBHEXT/README.md

 # NBHEXT
-No ButtHurt EXTension for *Codeforces*
+No B-Hurt EXTension for *Codeforces*
 -------

 #### Summary: